 The optional DOES clause contains statements performed when any actor enters the room (is located there).
-An example usage of this would be if there was a weak bridge that only allows a certain total weight before it collapsed.
-The DOES clause of that location could contain checks for this which would be executed whenever any actor enters that location, not only the hero.
+An example usage of this would be if there were a weak bridge that only allows a certain total weight before it collapsed.
+The DOES clause of that location could contain actions for this, which would be executed whenever any actor enters that location, not only the hero.